ZakariaMerghmi/CineZakaria/README.md

-# 🎬 CineZakaria – Movie Explorer App
+# 🎬 CineZakaria – Advanced React Movie App with Firebase

-**CineZakaria** is a dynamic and responsive movie web app built using **React** and styled with **TailwindCSS**.
-It allows users to browse popular movies, view detailed information, and explore film content through TheMovieDB API.
+**CineZakaria** is a full-featured movie browsing platform built with **React**, powered by **Firebase Authentication** and styled using **TailwindCSS**.
+The app fetches real-time movie data from **TMDB API**, allows users to log in, explore popular films, and save their favorites using `localStorage`.

+Designed with clean architecture, routing, and state management — this project simulates a real production-level front-end experience.

 ---